kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

   volumeGroupSnapshotName: groupSnapshot1
 ```

 * An admissions controller or finalizer should be added to prevent an individual snapshot from being deleted that belongs to a VolumeGroupSnapshot.
+Note that there is a [KEP](https://github.com/kubernetes/enhancements/pull/2840/files) that is proposing the Liens feature which could potentially be used for this purpose.
 * In the CSI spec, it is specified that it is required for individual snapshots to be returned along with the group snapshot.

 #### Pre-provisioned VolumeGroupSnapshot

 Admin can create a VolumeGroupSnapshotContent, specifying an existing VolumeGroupSnapshotHandle in the storage system and specifying a VolumeGroupSnapshot name and namespace.
 Then the user creates a VolumeGroupSnapshot that points to the VolumeGroupSnapshotContent name.

-The controller will retrieve all volumeSnapshotHandles in the Volume Group Snapshot from the storage system, create VolumeSnapshotContents pointing to the volumeSnapshotHandles.
+The controller will call the CSI GetVolumeGroupSnapshot method to retrieve all volumeSnapshotHandles in the Volume Group Snapshot from the storage system, create VolumeSnapshotContents pointing to the volumeSnapshotHandles.
 Then the controller will create VolumeSnapshots pointing to the VolumeSnapshotContents.

 ### Delete VolumeGroupSnapshot